 When starting play France were quite direct, often using a long chipped ball from Blanc into Loko & then work off a second ball through Djorkaeff or Zidane.

-- Angloma & Lizarazu each had an offensive mentality, using their dribble to carry the ball forward or making supporting runs to augment the attack out wide via a cross.
+Angloma & Lizarazu each had a very attacking role in transition, carrying the ball forward when in possession or making supporting runs to augment the attack when out of possession.

-- Guerin & Karembeu served as center mids in some phases and traditional wingers in others.
-Each supported the movements of the attacking midfielder on their side (Djorkaeff or Zidane).
+Guerin & Karembeu served as central midfielders in some defensive phases, yet pressed the flanks like traditional wingers in others.
+In attack each supported the movements of the attacking midfielder on their side (Djorkaeff or Zidane), with forward penetrative runs or overlaps.
 Deschamps would provide quick switches of play, but was also comfortable making forward runs himself.

 Spain Attacking Structure